 On Lightdash, we generate some files like:

-• Images for Slack unfurl
+• Images for Slack unfurl and scheduled deliveries

-• Results on CSV format.
+• Results on JSONL/CSV/Excel format

 Configure cloud storage on Google Cloud Platform